≡ Injury Lawsuit Connect ≡ Tylenol Autism/ADHD Lawsuits

-If your child was diagnosed with autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD) after being exposed in utero or prenatally to tylenol or acetaminophen during pregnancy, you may be entitled to recover compensation from a tylenol acetaminophen lawsuit case or settlement claim.
+If your child was diagnosed with autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD) after being exposed in utero or prenatally to Tylenol or acetaminophen during pregnancy, you may be entitled to recover compensation from a Tylenol acetaminophen lawsuit case or settlement claim.

 Acetaminophen (paracetamol) is a non-opioid analgesic and antipyretic medication used to treat pain and fever.
 According to the FDA, acetaminophen is an active ingredient in hundreds of prescription and over-the-counter (OTC) medicines, including Tylenol (which brand was named after the chemical name of the drug N-acetyl-para-aminophenol).